e2b-dev/awesome-ai-agents/README.md

 HR, Business intelligence, Productivity

 ### Description
+- A prototype enterprise application - an Autonomous HR Assistant powered by GPT-3.5.
 - An agent that can answer HR related queries autonomously using the tools it has on hand.
 - Powered by GPT-3.5
 - Current tools assigned to the agent (with more on the way):